-Installing Native VMware ESX/ESXi/Vsphere Tools on Symantec Encryption Management Server 3.3.0 and older (formerly PGP Universal Server 3.x)
+Installing Native VMware ESX/ESXi/vSphere Tools on Symantec Encryption Management Server

 - PGP Universal Server version 3.0 and later the Native ESX VMware Tools are supported.

-If you are just needing to reinstall VMware Tools after a PUP update of the PGP Universal Server please see article.
+If you need just to reinstall VMware Tools after a PUP update of the server, see this article.

 VMware Hypervisor ESXi

-Note: VMware ESX 3.5 is no longer supported by VMware on Symantec Encryption Management Server 3.3.0.
-For a list of supported VMware platforms per release of Symantec Encryption Management server or PGP Universal Server please see TECH149547
+Note: VMware ESX 3.5 is no longer supported by VMware on Symantec Encryption Management Server 3.3.1.
+For a list of supported VMware platforms per release of Symantec Encryption Management Server or PGP Universal Server, see TECH149547

 Installing VMware Native Tools:

-1. Choose to install the vmware tools from within the Vmware vSphere client user interface (right-click on the virtual machine and then select Guest > Install/Upgrade VMware tools).
+1. Choose to install the VMware tools from within the VMware vSphere client user interface (right-click on the virutal machine and then select Guest > Install/Upgrade VMware tools).
 This will make the VMware tools installer CD available to the virtual machine as a CD-ROM that contains the necessary installation files.

-3. Create a folder to mount the CD-ROMs contents to:
+3. Create a folder to mount the CD-ROM contents:

 For this example "VMwareTools-8.4.6-385536.tar.gz" is displayed it may be newer than that based on the release of VMware you are using.

-6. Create a directory to copy the contents of the VMware tools to:
+6. Create a directory to copy the contents of the VMware tools:

-8. Extract the contents of the tar.gz file:
+8. Extract the contents of the Virtual CD-ROM "VMware tools"

 tar zxpf /mnt/cdrom/VMwareTools-*.tar.gz